-Following a trial of a vaccine with 10,000 adult volunteers, British drug maker AstraZeneca (AZN) after agreeing contracts with Europe, is now in talks with Japan, Russia, Brazil and China over the supply of a potential COVID-19 vaccine.
+Following a trial of a vaccine with 10,000 adult volunteers, British drugmaker AstraZeneca (AZN) after agreeing on contracts with Europe, is now in talks with Japan, Russia, Brazil, and China over the supply of a potential COVID-19 vaccine.
 The company expects to know by the end of the summer if the vaccine, which would cost a few dollars per dose, works.
 The firm has made similar agreements with the UK and US.
 What if it doesn’t work?
 Is there a plan B?
 I guess there is always Trump’s Hydroxychloroquine!

 Last night, a machine that monitors breathing was attached to Alice during her sleep, it malfunctioned and kept triggering throughout the night, giving the parents very little sleep.
 Though cheerful, we could see they were tired.
 It was quite a while before Charlotte would relinquish possession of her niece to Sue, who also dressed in full PPE was anxious to get in as many cuddles as possible on this short visit.

-It is fortunate that at such an early age, Alice’s vision isn’t yet able to focus accurately on objects, or she would have developed a rather a distorted understanding of the human face.
-Hopefully, in a few weeks time there will be no need to ‘dress-up’ to greet our grandchild.
+It is fortunate that at such an early age, Alice’s vision isn’t yet able to focus accurately on objects, or she would have developed a rather distorted understanding of the human face.
+Hopefully, in a few weeks, there will be no need to ‘dress up’ to greet our grandchild.

-15/06/20 The UK death toll from corona-virus has risen by 38 in the past 24 hours, bringing the total to 41,736.
-England’s high streets were lined with huge queues this morning , as non-essential shops opened their doors for the first time since lock-down.
-Clothes stores, book shops and zoos are among the thousands of businesses to welcome back customers today, while some secondary schools saw pupils return and places of worship opened for private prayer.
+15/06/20 The UK death toll from the coronavirus has risen by 38 in the past 24 hours, bringing the total to 41,736.
+England’s high streets were lined with huge queues this morning, as non-essential shops opened their doors for the first time since lock-down.
+Clothes stores, book shops, and zoos are among the thousands of businesses to welcome back customers today, while some secondary schools saw pupils return and places of worship opened for private prayer.
 Sir John Bell, regius professor of medicine at the University of Oxford, told the House of Lords Science and Technology Committee that with lock-down restrictions easing, it is likely the UK will also see a return of the Covid-19 epidemic.
 China and Iran have experienced second waves of the outbreak, and Hong Kong is nearing its third.

 Lock-down has had a big impact on the stock that shops hold or can source.
 Site after site offered plenty of options but with no availability for either store pick-up or even delivery at a later date (so why do they advertise them?)
 I eventually managed to find one I wanted from Screwfix, but not from the Harborough outlet, I had to pick up the only one left in Corby.
 After a half an hour drive along much quieter roads than I was expecting I joined a short queue outside the outlet.
 After 10 minutes I was back on the road with my prize.